NeowayLabs/data-integration-challenge/README.md

 - Make sure other developers can easily run the application locally.
 - Yawoen isn't picky about the programming language, the database and other tools that you might choose.
 Just take notice of the market before making your decision.
 - Automated tests are mandatory.
-- Document your API if you are willing to.
+- Document your API: fill out a **README.md** file with instructions on how to install and use it.

 ## Deliverable